ncatlin/lockwatcher/README.md

 lockwatcher
 ===========

-Anti-forensic monitor program: watches for signs of tampering or forensic aquisition, purges encryption keys and shuts everything down.
+Anti-forensic monitor program: watches for signs of tampering or forensic acquisition, purges encryption keys and shuts everything down.

 It was thought up when writing a proof of concept for defeating live forensic analysis as part of a masters thesis